laughinghan/choreographer/README.md

     http.createServer(serve).listen(80);

+That's it!
+That's the entire API, simple and easy to use.

 As in Sinatra, routes are first-come, first-serve (only the callback for the first route to be matched by a request is invoked, and routes are matched in the order they are defined).